Mughanlo

 A tornado hit the village in June 2005, injuring 13 people and damaging several homes.

 As of November 2006, approximately 600 residents did not possess Georgian identification cards, prompting a visit by Minister of Justice Gia Kavtaradze.

 According to the census of 2023 in Georgia the population of the village was 51,000.
-51% of inhabitants are men and 49% women. there are 8 mosques in this village. all residents are Muslims.
-This place has its own heroes.
-Some of the really good musicians and journalist are born in İormughanlo. İormughanlo has 7 streets,which are Duzagrama,Paldo,Karabaghli,Mughanlo,Lambalo,Tulari,Kazlari.
+51% of inhabitants are men and 49% women.
+There are 8 mosques in this village.
+99% of residents are Muslims.
+Mughanlo has 7 streets which are Duzagrama, Paldo, Karabaghli, Mughanlo, Lambalo, Tulari and Kazlari.